HeadCount: Origins

+As of 2014, it was also receiving support from more than 300 artists and celebrities tweeting out messages like #GoVote, some with the HeadCount logo.

+In 2019, the Board of Directors included Grateful Dead guitarist Bob Weir, Marc Brownstein and Peter Shapiro as the new chairman of the board.
+Founder Andy Bernstein stepped down as executive director of the organization in 2023.

 Activities

 Some of HeadCount's higher-profile activity includes the release of public service announcements starring Jay-Z and Dave Matthews, a compilation album featuring Pearl Jam, Wilco and Phish, and various activities involving board member Bob Weir of the Grateful Dead.

-HeadCount also has served as the voter registration partner for the March for Our Lives movement, as well as Spotify, SoundCloud, American Eagle Outfitters, and The Grammys.
+2024 elections

+I Am a Voter merged with HeadCount in 2024.
+I Am a Voter started in 2018, and their first partnership after the merger was 'Register a Friend Day' on June 4.

+The Daily Show partnered with HeadCount to register voters while also promoting dog adoption.

+Sabrina Carpenter partnered with HeadCount to register more voters than any other artist ahead of the 2024 election, registering 35,814 voters and encouraging an additional 263,087 individuals to check their registration status and polling locations.

+2022 midterms

+Harry Styles partnered with HeadCount to help register 54,000 voters ahead of the 2022 midterms.
+Overall, HeadCount registered over 150,000 voters helped also by partnerships with Billie Eilish, Tinashe, Lizzo and others.

+2020 elections

 For the 2020 election, the organization registered roughly 400,000 voters, through its work with Ariana Grande, Spotify, YouTuber David Dobrik, and hundreds of other musicians, brands and partners.
 Although HeadCount is largely known for its on-the-ground work registering voters at concerts, and is a mainstay at festivals like Bonnaroo and Lollapalooza, the Coronavirus pandemic did not stop the organization's momentum.
-Instead, it had its best election cycle ever.

-This followed many years of activity combining music, culture and democratic participation.
+It partnered with entertainers who offered unique experiences which were raffled off for those who checked their registration.
+It also partnered with American Eagle Outfitters to release t-shirts that promoted voting.

+2018 midterms

-For the Midterm Elections in 2018, HeadCount also rolled out a campaign called "The Future is Voting" featuring many elements, including an anthem film, a get-out-the-vote tour, and a series of limited edition Levi's Trucker Jackets worn by musicians and social media influencers for National Voter Registration Day.
+For the midterm elections in 2018, HeadCount also rolled out a campaign called "The Future is Voting" featuring a get-out-the-vote tour in college towns.
 Earlier that year, HeadCount ran the voter registration efforts for March for Our Lives, the organization created by students from Parkland, FL after the mass shooting at their high school.
+They also teamed-up with Penguin Random House to promote voter registration in bookstores.

+National Voter Registration Day

 HeadCount is a founder of National Voter Registration Day and stages a massive social media campaign around it each year.
 The campaign has featured hundreds of musicians and entertainers posting "Register to Vote" photos on Facebook, Twitter and Instagram, with a link to an online voter registration form.
 Participants included Stephen Colbert, Jon Stewart, Fergie, Russell Simmons and The Black Keys.

-In 2016 HeadCount partnered with music streaming services Spotify and Pandora Radio to help music fans vote.
-American Spotify users received a message from President Barack Obama directing them to HeadCount.org for voter information.
-Pandora ran short HeadCount Get-Out-The-Vote PSA's 750 million times and helped over 10,000 voters register through ads on the app.
-HeadCount also partnered with Ben & Jerry's to hand out free ice cream on Phish tour to fans that registered or pledged to vote.
-HeadCount works with the non-partisan VoteRiders organization to spread state-specific information on voter ID requirements.
-And for the first time ever, HeadCount registered voters at every stop on Vans Warped Tour.